natalieagus/natalieagus.github.io/50002/problem_set_1.md

-1. After throwing the die 9 times in total, how many new bits of information did he get from making the last (the 10th) throw?
+**(c).** After throwing the die 9 times in total, how many new bits of information did he get from making the last (the 10th) throw?
 Give your answer in 3 decimal places.